In this guide, we’ll be discussing how to edit headshots.

 2. Remove Any Marks or Blemishes

-The easiest way to do that is by going to the Spot Removal tool, in the toolbar, and clicking on it.
+The easiest way to do that is to go to the Spot Removal tool in the toolbar and click on it.
 You can then click and drag a square around a spot or blemish you want to remove.

 If you are unhappy with your selection, you can undo it by pressing CTRL + Z or going to Edit > Undo.